State of Washington Classified Job Specification

 Typical Work

-Evaluates and assesses learning problems, motor problems, and behavior problems; devises instructional strategies; develops and uses special instructional or therapy materials, devices and techniques; evaluates client progress;
+Evaluates and assesses learning problems, motor problems and behavior problems; devises instructional strategies; develops and uses special instructional or therapy materials, devices and techniques; evaluates client progress;

-Coordinates, trains, and/or consults with other staff members providing habilitation or professional services;Performs other work as required.
+Coordinates, trains, and/or consults with other staff members to provide continuous habilitation or professional services according to the individual’s program plan;

 Knowledge and Abilities